Qualified Selves: Co-Creating Meaning Post-Big Data

 A particular challenge in developing PIM solutions is the individuality of lay data management techniques and strategies, which map onto people’s individual strengths and familiar, established practices; in short, individuals thrive when they are able to develop strategies that work for them and for the particular goals they have defined.
 Given that many services ostensibly offer information management to users (albeit with pre-set UX constraints), an especially interesting frontier for extending PIM research lies in lifting data out from the applications that are currently managing them to support individualised, goal oriented collection and management of personal data – and further, offering techniques for managing between diverse data types (e.g. the minutia of metadata, narrative/textual data, photographic data, activity data, etc).

 This project will fill several important gaps in understandings of personal sense-making, including: 1) in contrast to commercial ends for extracting, collecting and analysing people’s personal data, understanding what kinds of self-knowledge would offer significant value to individuals, and how bridging personal data between applications and services might uniquely afford these personal insights; and 2) understanding how people can derive meaning from mixed data types and across applications, unbounded by the goal orientations of the individual applications or services they use to capture their personal data.

-The Edinburgh University: Prof. Chris Speed (PI), Billy Dixon and Dr Evan Morgan
+The Edinburgh University: Prof. Chris Speed (PI), Billy Dixon, Dr Evan Morgan and Jessica Armstrong

 Lancaster University: Prof. Leon Cruickshank (Co-PI), Dr Dan Richards (Co-PI), Dr Bran Knowles (Co-PI), Dr Georgia Newmarch, and Boyeun Lee